Amin1384Movahedi/multiclass-classifier/README.md

 ## Now it's time to train the Random Forest model

-the best accuracy of random forest model we got is 0.753 with 22 n_estimators
+the best accuracy of random forest model we got is 0.676 with 5 n_estimators

 here is the confusion matrix of trained random forest

 ![RandomForest Confusion Matrix Heatmap]()

-the Precision, Recall and f1_score of our trained model
+the maximum accuracy that we got as our result is 0.753 the Precision, Recall and f1_score of our trained model

 <pre>